daqians/daqians.github.io/_pages/about.md

     <div class="timeline-item">
         <div class="timeline-date">2023-06</div>
         <div class="timeline-content">
-            We have 1 paper (Zero-shot character recognition) accepted to <span class="event-highlight">Proceedings of the 31th ACM International Conference on Multimedia, ACM MM 2023</span>, and we obtained 2 granted patents.
+            We have 1 paper (AI4Science) accepted to <span class="event-highlight">Proceedings of the 31th ACM International Conference on Multimedia, ACM MM 2023</span>, and we obtained 2 granted patents.
         </div>
     </div>